 Natural whole food sources of vitamins and minerals are the best choice for dogs.
 Blueberries are rich in vitamin C, which is another great reason to feed them to your dog.
 Broccoli is also a great choice for adding vitamin C to your dog’s dish.
 In fact, 1 lb of broccoli has more vitamin C than 2.5 lbs of oranges.

-Chronic inflammation is a prolonged immune response.
-If left unchecked, it will start to affect your dog’s immune function and lead to premature aging.
+Inflammation is generally a good thing, helping to heal injuries and acute disease.
+But chronic inflammation is different.
+It’s a prolonged response that can affect your dog’s immune function and lead to premature aging.
 It’s also linked to degenerative disease and problems like …

 - Autoimmune disease